Skip to main content

 Joe Riley is an artist and historian pursuing a PhD in Art History, Theory and Criticism (Art Practice Concentration) and the Program for Interdisciplinary Environmental Research (PIER) at Scripps Institution of Oceanography, University of California, San Diego.
 His writing, grounded in archival research and fieldwork, focuses on the hydro-politics of knowledge, inclusion, and documentation in the ocean sciences, the commodification of ocean life forms such as kelp, the design and engineering of seacraft, and histories of maritime social practices.

-Joe’s dissertation, Toward an Ecocritical History of Contemporary Ocean Art and Science since 1970, delves into histories of interaction between artists, oceanographers, and endangered marine organisms in late-20th and early 21st-century ecological art.
-Mobilizing evidence from research spanning the studio, laboratory, and archives, he argues for a critical oceanic turn led by interdisciplinary and multispecies networks situated in Southern California.
-The dissertation tracks this development through ecocritical case studies of Helen and Newton Harrison’s Survival Piece VII, artist and writer Allan Sekula’s late-career engagement with marine environmental traumas, and a participatory ethnographic account of seaweed research conducted by artists and scientists in relation to intersecting histories of how we model and understand colonization, racial capitalism, and globalization.
+Joe’s dissertation, Fixing the Sea: Case Studies Toward A Critical Environmental History of Ocean Art and Science since 1970, delves into histories of interaction between artists and oceanographers in late-20th and early 21st-century environmental art.
+Mobilizing evidence from research spanning the studio, laboratory, and archives, the project argues for a critical oceanic turn led by interdisciplinary networks situated in Southern California.
+This development is tracked through ecocritical case studies of Helen and Newton Harrison’s The Second Lagoon: Sea Grant (1974), Allan Sekula’s late-career engagement with capitalism’s oceanic fix and marine environmental traumas, and a participatory ethnographic account of seaweed research conducted by artists and scientists in relation to intersecting histories of how we model and understand colonization, racial capitalism, and globalization.
 The project contributes a unique revision of standard narratives of ecological art by embedding its inquiry in art practice and environmental science methods.

-In 2023-24, Joe’s research is supported by a Kenneth & Dorothy Hill Fellowship and a Getty Library Research Grant.
-In 2021-22, he was a Fellow of the Institute for Practical Ethics at UC San Diego, researching the hydro-ethics of race and gender and the problem of documentation in oceanography, focusing on the career of ichthyologist Anita Smith Hall (1911-1999).
-Previously, he was an Ocean Fellow with TBA21-Academy’s Ocean Space in Venice, Italy (2020), a participant in the Whitney Independent Study Program (2016-17), the Art & Law Program (2018), and the Interdisciplinary Art & Theory Program (2018-19).
+Joe is a graduate student fellow with the UC Humanities Research Institute and the Wildland-Urban Interface Climate Action Network (WUICAN) at UC Irvine.
+A Kenneth & Dorothy Hill Fellowship (2023-24) and a Getty Library Research Grant (2022) have also recently supported his research.
+In 2021-22, Joe was a Fellow of the Institute for Practical Ethics at UC San Diego, researching the hydro-ethics of race and gender and the problem of documentation in oceanography, focusing on the career of ichthyologist Anita Smith Hall (1911-1999).
+Previously, he was an Ocean Fellow with TBA21-Academy’s Ocean Space in Venice, Italy (2020), a participant in the Whitney Independent Study Program (2016-17), Art & Law Program (2018), and the Interdisciplinary Art & Theory Program (2018-19).
 A student organizer with Free Cooper Union, Joe holds a BFA from Cooper Union (2013) and has taught at UC San Diego, CalState San Marcos, Cooper Union School of Art, Stevens Institute of Technology, and Bruce High Quality Foundation University.

 joe_riley.jpg